What is Ptosis?

 - Side effect of corrective eye surgery

-- Muscular disorder like muscular dystrophy
+- Muscular disorders like muscular dystrophy

 - Brain tumor